The Prophet Nahum: A Symbol of Religious Coexistence in Kurdistan

 The establishment of Israel in 1948 was a turning point in the lives of the Jews of Kurdistan and Iraq, leading the vast majority to emigrate in 1949.
 However, a few Jews remained in the Kurdistan Region but were forced to change their religion or hide it out of fear of persecution.

-The fall of the former regime in 2003 strengthened coexistence among different religious groups.
-Indeed, the strength of understanding that exists in Kurdistan helped some Jews to reveal the religion of their fathers and grandfathers, and some even began to practice their religious rituals openly and ignore politics.
+The fall of the former regime in 2003 strengthened coexistence among different religious groups, Cohen explained, noting that the strength of understanding that exists in Kurdistan helped some Jews to reveal the religion of their fathers and grandfathers, and some even began to practice their religious rituals openly and ignore politics.

-Although current Iraqi laws prevent Jewish tourists from traveling to Iraq and Kurdistan, which negatively affects religious tourism, many Jews wish to visit the shrines of their prophets, especially the shrine of the Prophet Nahum, which holds a special place for them.
+Although current Iraqi laws prevent Jewish tourists from traveling to Iraq and Kurdistan, which negatively affects religious tourism, Cohen states that many Jews wish to visit the shrines of their prophets, especially the shrine of the Prophet Nahum, which holds a special place for them.

 Before the displacement of the Jews and the establishment of Israel, the shrine of the Prophet Nahum was a destination for many Jews coming from various Kurdish and Iraqi cities and towns to worship and practice religious rituals, in addition to holding weddings and other ceremonies.